 6. Add if your sauce tastes a bit too tangy, add in the one tablespoon of sugar.

-7. Serve on top of a generous portion of tagliatelle.
+7. Serve on top of a generous portion of the tagliatelle.

 2 large, firm eggplants